Managing Roles and Clearance in Motivity PM: What They Are, Why They Matter, and How to Use Them

 Many staff members hold more than one responsibility.
 Someone may work as a Scheduler but still hold an RBT credential.

-• Their designation tells your team and Motivity what their job position is.
+Their designation tells your team and Motivity what their job title is.

-• Their role tells the system how to bill them if they provide clinical services.
+Their role tells Motivity how to bill them if they provide clinical services.

-This ensures accurate billing while still reflecting each employee’s actual job position.
+This ensures accurate billing while still reflecting each employee’s actual title.

 Examples

-→ Their title is Clinical Director, but when delivering clinical services, billing uses their highest credential (such as BCBA).
+→ Their title is Clinical Director, but when delivering clinical services, they are billed as a BCBA.

 Editing Existing Roles